Unidata/netcdf-c/docs/logging.md

 ## Building netcdf-c with Logging using the CMake Build

-To build netcdf-c with logging using CMake, set the ENABLE_LOGGING option to ON:
+To build netcdf-c with logging using CMake, set the NETCDF_ENABLE_LOGGING option to ON:

-`cmake -DENABLE_LOGGING=ON -DCMAKE_PREFIX_PATH=/usr/local/hdf5-1.14.0 ..`
+`cmake -DNETCDF_ENABLE_LOGGING=ON -DCMAKE_PREFIX_PATH=/usr/local/hdf5-1.14.0 ..`

 ## Checking that Logging was Enabled